Professionals working

 Industrial EngineerInvestigates and reviews the utilisation of personnel facilities equipment and materials, current operational processes, and established practices.

-Chemical Engineering TechnologistAnalyses and modifies new and existing chemical engineering technologies and applies them in the testing and implementation of chemical engineering projects.
+Chemical Engineering TechnologistAnalyses and modifies new and existing chemical engineering technologies.

 MetallurgistResearches, develops, controls, and provides advice on processes used in extracting metals from their ores.